DL4Jets/DeepJetCore/README.md

 For developers
 =====================

 For developing the best strategy is to create a container or just run it, and then redirect the paths etc to the development directory.
-This can be done conveniently by sourcing the file ``docker_env.sh``
+This can be done conveniently by sourcing the file ``docker_env.sh``.
+After sourcing the environment, the package needs to be compiled by running ``make -j5`` in the ``compiled`` directory.